Explore the Advantages of Tax-Free Zones in Costa…

 Costa Rica’s Dual Citizenship: A Comprehensive Guide to Unlocking Twice the Passport Power

-Anyone who possesses 2 citizenships is to be considered a dual national, and they owe allegiance to more than one country at a time.
+Anyone who possesses 2 citizenship is considered a dual national, and they owe allegiance to more than one country at a time.
 Being a dual national can be at birth (by descent) or through naturalization (obtaining new citizenship).
+With the power of two passports, you can unlock a world of opportunities, from easier international travel to expanded social services and even the right to vote in two different countries.
 A person can even have 3 or more citizenships (multiple citizenships), but this depends on the nationality law of each country and how the citizenship was obtained.

 Yes.
 While, as a matter of law, naturalization in a foreign state can cause you to forfeit U.S. citizenship, there must be a willful intent to renounce U.S. citizenship.
 State Department regulations presume that no one willfully intends to give up U.S. citizenship simply by becoming a citizen elsewhere.

 Keep in mind that the U.S. authorities do not endorse or encourage dual citizenship.
 Dual nationals owe allegiance to both the U.S. and the other nation, and they’re required to obey the laws of both countries.
 A dual U.S.-Costa Rican will be treated solely as a U.S. citizen in the U.S. and solely as a Costa Rican citizen in Costa Rica.

 You will need to check with your country of origin to determine their nationality law and what they say about obtaining citizenship in a foreign state via naturalization.
 For example, Canada allows dual citizenship, as it is impossible to lose Canadian citizenship by naturalizing in a foreign state.

 As another example, see the below excerpt for citizens of Germany:

 German citizenship is automatically lost when a German citizen voluntarily acquires citizenship of another country, except: